sheltermanager/asm3/doc/manual/animals.rst

 A dropdown in the upper right corner allows one of many different modes to be applied.

-The "Location and Unit" mode will show a box for every cage/pen with the animals occupying them.
-If they are unoccupied, they'll be displayed with a green highlight.
-You can drag and drop animals between units in this view.

 There are also special modes to show animals in foster homes, either all available homes with those with space highlighted (identified by the capacity